What Is Business Analysis?

 Master Key Business Analysis Techniques 100% Online

-While this article gives a high-level overview of essential business analysis techniques, it takes formal training to develop expertise in them.
-One of the most convenient ways to gain fluency in key business analysis techniques is through the Master Certificate in Business Analysis offered 100% online by Villanova University.
+Typically, formal training is the preferred method for developing expertise in business analysis.
+One convenient way to gain fluency in key business analysis techniques may be through the Certificate in Business Analysis offered 100% online by Villanova University.

-Consisting of three certificate courses – two required business analysis classes plus a project management, Six Sigma or IT elective – the master certificate program is designed to help you gain valuable knowledge and skills.
-In addition, the comprehensive course material will prepare you for the Certified Business Analysis Professional™ (CBAP®) certification exam offered through the International Institute of Business Analysis (IIBA®).
+Consisting of three courses – two required business analysis classes, plus a Lean Six Sigma, Business Intelligence or Business Process Management elective – the certificate program is designed to help professionals gain valuable, practical skills that can be used in future endeavors.
+In addition, the comprehensive course material can help prepare participants for the Certified Business Analysis Professional™ (CBAP®) certification exam offered through the International Institute of Business Analysis (IIBA®).

-Through Villanova’s unique, video-based e-learning platform, you’ll learn must-know business analysis techniques from nationally recognized experts.
-You have the ability to view their lectures anywhere and anytime via streaming video, MP4 files or CD-ROM, and you can connect with your instructors and fellow classmates using online message boards, live chat, email, virtual whiteboards and two-way voice over IP (VOIP).
+Through Villanova’s video-based e-learning platform, you can learn important business analysis techniques from industry practitioners.
+You also have the capability to view lectures via streaming video and you can connect with your instructors and fellow classmates using online message boards, live chat, email, virtual whiteboards and two-way voice over IP (VOIP).

-Ranked by U.S. News & World Report as the #1 Regional University in the North for 20 years, Villanova is a recognized leader in professional education online.
-When you earn your Master Certificate in Business Analysis and CBAP® certification, you’ll prove your mastery of business analysis techniques – and your potential to help companies achieve new levels of success.
+Villanova is a recognized leader in professional education online.
+When you earn your Certificate in Business Analysis and CBAP® certification, you can prove your mastery of business analysis techniques, and increase your potential to help companies achieve new levels of success.